 - Prevention of hydrogen embrittlement (microstructural design, coatings, etc.)

-- Advanced methodologies to study hydrogen material interactions (TDA, APT, TOF-SIMS, etc.)
+- Advanced methodologies to study hydrogen-metal interactions (TDA, APT, TOF-SIMS, etc.)

-- Hydrogen transport, trapping and embrittlement modelling (from ab-initio to meso-scale)
+- Hydrogen diffusion, trapping and embrittlement modelling (from ab-initio to meso-scale)

 The members of the scientific jury will chair the sessions and judge the award competition for the “Best SteelyHydrogen2018 Paper” and “Best SteelyHydrogen2018 Poster”.